 My Unemployment Story Not rated yet

-I was laid off from my job as a non-attorney unemployment appeal coordinator in 2006.
-It's a mouthful, but basically, I assessed merits for winning …
+I was laid off from a job as a non-attorney unemployment appeal coordinator/consultant in 2006.
+It's a mouthful, but basically, the job was to assess …